Common problems with renting

 In some circumstances, a landlord may be able to refuse to make a reasonable adjustment if they have a good enough reason, for example, on health and safety grounds.

-If you are disabled and your landlord refuses to allow you to keep an assistance dog, you should consult an experienced adviser, for example at a Citizens Advice Bureau - where to get advice.
+If you are disabled and your landlord refuses to allow you to keep an assistance dog, you should consult an experienced adviser, for example at Citizens Advice - where to get advice.

 There are some circumstances where the general rules about discrimination may not apply, for example, if your landlord lives in the same property as you.

-If you think your landlord is discriminating against you, you should get advice from an experienced adviser, for example, at a Citizens Advice Bureau - where to get advice.
+If you think your landlord is discriminating against you, you should get advice from an experienced adviser, for example at Citizens Advice - where to get advice.

 There are many rules governing the notice needed for ending tenancy agreements and applying for eviction orders from the court.
 The rules cover the length of notice needed, the form in which it must be given and the dates on which it must take effect.